tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 ### 4.2 Resource Types (normative)

-Each BDQ Test (each instance of a `bdqffdq:DataQualityNeed`) MUST have exactly one `bdqffdq:hasResourceType` object property that relates the Test to a `Resource Type` of `bdqffdq:SingleRecord` or `bdqffdq:MultiRecord`.

 Tests operate on data.
 Data may be understood as representing a single record or multiple records.
+Each BDQ Test is defined to apply to one or the other, not both.

+**TODO: This statement goes in the bdqffdq guide not here** Each BDQ Test (each instance of a `bdqffdq:DataQualityNeed`) MUST have exactly one `bdqffdq:hasResourceType` object property that relates the Test to a `Resource Type` of `bdqffdq:SingleRecord` or `bdqffdq:MultiRecord`.

+A `Single Record` (`bdqffdq:SingleRecord`) BDQ Test:
+* MAY be applied to a single [Simple Darwin Core](https://dwc.tdwg.org/simple/) record,
+* MAY be applied to a single instance of a Darwin Core `dwc:Occurrence`, `dwc:Taxon`, `dwc:Event`, or other class,
+* MAY extend across one to many relations from that class instance to instances of classes of other types in a structured representation of Darwin Core data (Wieczorek et al. 2012).
+  * For example, **TODO: Darwin Core Data Package**.
-The `Single Record` (`bdqffdq:SingleRecord`) BDQ Tests MAY be applied to a single [Simple Darwin Core](https://dwc.tdwg.org/simple/)) record, or to a single instance of a Darwin Core `dwc:Occurrence`, `dwc:Taxon`, `dwc:Event`, or other class, and MAY extend across one to many relations from that class instance to instances of classes of other types in a structured representation of Darwin Core data (Wieczorek et al. 2012).
-A BDQ `Single Record` Test SHOULD NOT take multiple rows from a flat file (e.g. Simple Darwin Core) as input.
-A BDQ `Single Record` Test SHOULD NOT take multiple objects of the same core type in structured Darwin Core as input (for example, input Darwin Core data in RDF should be presented to a BDQ `Single Record` Test one `dwc:Occurrence` at a time, although the `dwc:Occurrence` could be linked to multiple other instances of other classes such as `dwc:Identifications`).
+  * For example, input Darwin Core data in RDF should be presented to a BDQ `Single Record` Test one `dwc:Occurrence` at a time, although the `dwc:Occurrence` could be linked to multiple other instances of other classes such as `dwc:Identifications`.
+* SHOULD NOT take multiple rows from a flat file (e.g. Simple Darwin Core) as input.
+* SHOULD NOT take multiple objects of the same core type in structured Darwin Core as input

 The BDQ Test [ISSUE_ANNOTATION_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_ANNOTATION_NOTEMPTY) similarly operates on a single Simple Darwin Core record, or a single core Darwin Core class instance, and asks whether `Annotations` exist related to that class, here this standard encourages the implementation of a standard for annotating `dwc:Occurrence` records beyond the [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021).

 BDQ `Multi Record` (`bdqffdq:MultiRecord`) Tests operate on a dataset as a whole.
-BDQ `Multi Record` Tests in `bdqtest:` sum up results across all records for each `bdqffdq:SingleRecord` Test.
+The initial BDQ `Multi Record` Tests in `bdqtest:` sum up results across all records for each `bdqffdq:SingleRecord` Test.

 ### 4.3 Parameterizing the Tests (normative)

 Where a Test is parameterized, a `Parameter` (e.g., `bdqval:sourceAuthority`) is specified in the text of the `bdqffdq:hasExpectedResponse` data type property of the instance of the `bdqffdq:Specification` for the Test.
 Such a `bdqffdq:Specification` MUST also have a `bdqffdq:hasArgument` object property linking it to an instance of a `bdqffdq:Argument`, which MUST have a `bdqffdq:hasArgumentValue` data type property carrying the default value for the `Parameter`, and this `bdqffdq:Argument` MUST have a `bdqffdq:hasParameter` object property linking it to a `bdqffdq:Parameter`.
 The `bdqffdq:Parameter` SHOULD be a class instance in the `bdqval:` namespace (e.g., `bdqval:sourceAuthority`).

 An instance of the `bdqffdq:Specification` SHOULD have a `bdqffdq:hasAuthoritiesDefaults` data type property containing the parameters, default values, and references to resources, including API endpoints that would provide access to values in the authority.